English Literature (MA)

 - Constructing Shakespeare

 - Heroes and Villains from Chaucer to Shakespeare

 - Spectral Femininities

 - The Myth of King Arthur in the 19th and 20th Centuries

 - Violent Death in Renaissance Drama

-- Gothic and Gender
+- Writing and Experimentation

 A first or Upper Second class Honours degree or equivalent.
 Suitable for graduates in English Literature and Humanities.